 The documents that have been executed by affixing the Common Seal of the City of Joondalup are submitted to Council for information (Attachment 1 refers).

-That Council NOTES the Schedule of Documents for the 8 March 2016, executed by means of affixing the Common Seal, as detailed in Attachment 1 to this Report.
+MOVED Cr Gobbert, SECONDED Cr Chester that Council NOTES the Schedule of Documents for 8 March 2016, executed by means of affixing the Common Seal, as detailed in Attachment 1 to Report CJ053-04/16.